US Department of Energy Allocates $3.5 Billion to Boost Advanced Battery Production

 Acknowledging the anticipated five- to ten-fold growth in the lithium battery market by the end of the decade, primarily driven by the escalating demand for EVs and stationary storage, the DoE underscores the critical need for the US to invest in a robust supply chain for high-capacity batteries.
 This includes exploring non-lithium alternatives to ensure resilience and diversity in the evolving energy landscape.

 The deadline for submitting concept papers is set for January 9, 2024, with full applications due by March 19, 2024, signaling an urgency to drive advancements in the domestic battery production sector.
-This initiative reflects the US government's commitment to fostering innovation and sustainability in the crucial realm of advanced energy storage technologies.
+This initiative reflects the US government's commitment to fostering innovation and sustainability in the crucial realm of advanced technologies.

 Add a comment